 There’s no denying that Chef Jun Tanaka comes with pedigree.
 In 1991, he worked at Le Gavroche and trained with some of the best.
 He then had a gig at the now defunct Two Michelin Chez Nico of Mayfair under Nico Ladenis.
-A decade on, he was Head Chef at Pearl in Holborn, which he joined in 2004 and left in 2012.
+A decade on, he was Head Chef at Pearl in Holborn which he joined in 2004 and left in 2012.
 Shortly after the restaurant closed for good.
 The Ninth is so called as it’s Tanaka’s 9th engagement with a restaurant.
-His shtick is simple, the food is “made for family-style sharing”, Mediterranean style injected with seasonality.
+His shtick is simple; the food is “made for family-style sharing”, Mediterranean style injected with seasonality.
 Just like the name, it doesn’t wreak originality, but I’ve been fed here a few times now and chef’s talent is majestic.
-Inside wise, it’s all done in an exposed brickwork setting; there’s subtle copper piping trinkets, dark wood floors and a shiny bar.
-It seats 90 people across two floors – downstairs is where I like to be as I just prefer the vibe.
+Inside is an exposed brickwork setting; there’s subtle copper piping trinkets, dark wood floors and a shiny bar.
+It seats 90 people across two floors – downstairs is where I like to be as I just prefer the bustling vibe.

 The First Outing

-We were the beneficiaries of our sommeliers knowledge, she seemed to know her onions and was delightful with it, so we settled with this delicious pinot noir from Grace Bridge California £35.
+We were the beneficiaries of the sommeliers knowledge, she seemed to know her onions and was delightful with it, settling with this delicious pinot noir from Grace Bridge California £35.

 Better still were the deeply satisfying al dente tortellini filled with slow cooked ossobuco topped with hazelnut gremolata £10.
-They were crested with coins of bone marrow and salty parmesan.
+They were crested with coins of bone marrow and umami parmesan.

 The pitch-perfect scotch egg (£5.50) came with flawlessly seasoned duck meat, a golden yolk, all wrapped in pleasingly crispy panko bread crumbs.
 And that’s the only the snacks done, yet I feel satisfied already.

 Red mullet (£19) came with a greaseless crisp batter, the kind that all fish should be coated in.
 The pearly white flesh was beautifully meaty and fresh.
-The richness was offset with carrots, fennel and shallots, all punched up from the vinegar they were pickled in.
+The richness was offset with carrots, fennel and shallots boosted with the vinegar they were pickled in.

-They even smashed it out of the park with their purple sprouting broccoli (£5) and hollandaise, as every meal should feature a bit of green.
+They even smashed it out of the park with their purple sprouting broccoli (£5) with hollandaise.
+Every meal should feature a bit of green.

-For desert, the pain perdu (£7) with vanilla ice cream is what we went for, which is a culinary operation in itself before we get to eat it: First brioche is soaked in crème anglaise over night and is treated to a basting in butter.
+For desert, the pain perdu (£7) with vanilla ice cream is what we went for, which is a culinary piece of architecture before we get to eat it.
+I’ll explain, first brioche is soaked in crème anglaise over night and is treated to a basting in butter.
 Then it’s coated in sugar, which is torched to give it that irresistible textural crunch that offsets the luscious soft centre.
-I can happily say that this is a death-row course and is one of the best deserts that London offers right now.
+I can happily say that this is a death-row course and is one of the best desserts that London offers right now.